 The blanket can also be sized larger or smaller by making more hexagons for the center and the sides.
 A visual schematic of the finished blanket in the pattern will help in deciding adjustments.

-• 6.5 mm (K) Furls Odyssey or hook of choice
+• 6.5 mm (K) Furls Odyssey or size to obtain gauge

 • Yarn Needle

 48 inches (123 cm) long

 sl st- Slip Stitch

 WS- Wrong Side